brizdotdev/dotfiles/win/README.md

     ```powershell
     cd $env:USERPROFILE
     mkdir repos
+    cd repos
     git clone --recurse-submodules {URL to repo}
     cd dotfiles
     ```

+    > Use `git submodule update --init --recursive` in the repo if the submodules didn't clone

 1. Open a new PowerShell window **as Administrator** in the dotfiles folder and run